thoughtbot/maybe_haskell/book/other-types/either.md

 ### ParserError

 As an example, consider some kind of parser.
-If the parser fails, it would be nice to include the line and character that triggered the failure.
-To accomplish this, we first define a type to represent information about the failure.
-For our purposes, we'll say it's the line and character where something unexpected appeared, but it could be much richer than that including what was expected and what was seen instead:
+If parsing fails, it would be nice to include some information about what triggered the failure.
+To accomplish this, we first define a type to represent this information.
+For our purposes, it's the line and column where something unexpected appeared, but it could be much richer than that including what was expected and what was seen instead:

 ```haskell
 data ParserError = ParserError Int Int